boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 So that leaves me with bit signatures from my original choices, cool.
 Which is the one I wanted to implement anyway because it sounds so interesting.

-# Bit Signatures
+## Bit Signatures Background

 So there is a bit of background reading needed here.
 But in short, you use a bloom filter which is a space efficient way of saying something is NOT in a set or MIGHT be in a set.

 One of the things I was most curious about was how many bits Bing used for the bloom filters in bitfunnel.
 While it's entirely dependent on how large the documents are (since large documents have more terms) just having an idea helps when it comes to guessing.
 It took a while for me to pick it up but it was mentioned that they are around 1500 bits.
-Interesting.
-Well using our guesstimate of 500 unique terms, its pretty easy to use python to guess how many bits we might need, assuming we want a 1% false positive rate which should reduce the space requirements.
+Using our guesstimate of 500 unique terms, its pretty easy to use python to guess how many bits we might need, assuming we want a 1% false positive rate which should reduce the space requirements.

 I had some Python code lying around which lets you do this.